Chester County Sheriff

 - Background Checks for Responsible Persons - FINAL Rule 41F

 - NCOVAA - National Coalition On Violence Against Animals

 - Attorney General - Firearm Reciprocity Agreements

 - PA State Police - General Firearms Information

 - National Sheriffs' Association

-The Chester County Sheriff’s Office recently received a number of inquiries regarding the shooting of a dog by an officer in the city of Chester, PA on December 10, 2015.
+The Chester County Sheriff’s Office has received a number of inquiries regarding the shooting of a dog by an officer in the city of Chester, PA on December 10, 2015.
 Many citizens believed this occurred in Chester County PA and possibly involved “Chester County, PA Police Officers”, which is incorrect.